 5 Factors That Make You Feel Shame

-Shame is a painful emotion responding to a sense of failure to attain some ideal state.
+Shame is a painful emotion that responds to a sense of failure to attain some ideal state.
 Shame encompasses the entire self.
 The thought process in shame involves self-focused attention.
-The physical expressions of shame include the blushing face, slumped with head down, eyes averted.
-It generates a wish to hide, to disappear or even to die.
+The physical expressions of shame include the blushing face, slumped head, and averted eyes.
+It generates a wish to hide, to disappear, or even to die.

 Embarrassment has often been characterized as a mild form of shame.
-It results from trivial social transgressions (e.g., tripping, belching), where the person doesn’t feel that such events involve the self.
+It results from trivial social transgressions, like tripping or belching, where the person doesn’t feel that such events involve the self.
 Shame differs from guilt.
 Guilt involves a negative evaluation of a specific behavior.
 It is typically a less painful experience because the object of disapproval is a specific behavior, not the entire self.
-Guilt can be viewed as a more useful emotion motivating specific and corrective action (e.g., apology, efforts to undo the harm done).
+Guilt can be viewed as a more useful emotion motivating specific and corrective action, such as an apology or effort to undo the harm.

-The followings contribute to the experience of shame.
+The following contribute to the experience of shame.

 1. Self-awareness.
-In order to experience shame, you must have self-awareness that others are making judgment.
+In order to experience shame, you must have self-awareness that others are making judgments.
 You are on the “spotlight.”
 You are aware of a set of rules (or social norms) that determine whether your actions are “right” or “wrong.”
-For example, if you wear a suit to a social event where everyone else has gone causal, you feel like everyone is looking at you funny wondering why you are such a geek.
-People are more likely to wash their hands after using a restroom when an observer is present.
+For example, if you wear a suit to a social event where everyone else is casual, you feel like everyone is looking at you funny wondering why you are such a geek.
+People are also more likely to wash their hands after using a restroom when an observer is present.

 3. Standards.
 All of us have beliefs about what is an acceptable standard concerning actions, thoughts, and feelings.
-For example, at funerals we know that laughing, expressing joy, or feeling glad that the person is dead is not the norm.
+For example, at funerals, we know that laughing, expressing joy, and feeling glad that the person is dead are not the norm.
 In most neighborhoods, dog owners carry plastic bags when they walk their dogs.
 The violations of these standards produce shame.

 5. Self-esteem.
-Self-esteem is defined as a subjective attitude towards oneself.
-When a person thinks poorly of himself, and when faces with negative events, he tend to blame his “bad self.”
+The trait is defined as a subjective attitude towards oneself.
+When a person thinks poorly of himself, and when faced with negative events, he tends to blame his “bad self.”
 Moreover, frequent and repeated experiences of shame are apt to “chip away” at one’s general level of self-esteem.